Daxxn/LightDrum/README.md

 ## Audio Processing

-A 12 bit ADC with a 200KHz sample rate will send the data to the STM32 for processing.
-That will be used to modify the triggers from the MIDI inputs and run processing techniques like beat detection and filtering.
+The PCM1821 dual channel 32bit audio ADC handles the audio conversion and is sent to the MCU via I2S.
+Theres some minor filtering and impedance matching in the analog front-end.
+However, most of the audio processing will be handled in software.

 ## User Interface

 - 3.2" TFT LCD Display
 - Navigation Hat Switch for menu navigation
-- Bar Graph for display of audio levels (or anything else I can think of.)
+- Bar Graphs for display of audio levels and current load (or anything else I can think of.)
-- 2 Programmable Rotary Encoders
+- 2 Contextual Rotary Encoders
-- AAAAnd, a reset switch.
+- AND; a reset switch.
 For when things go horribly wrong.
+- MicroSD card slot for loading lighting profiles and other options by the user.

-The display will contain a full menu to select modes, configure options, and configure inputs and outputs.
-I'm using a Nextion display and their GUI editor for all menuing.
+The display contains a full menu to select modes, configure options, and IO.
+I'm using a Nextion display and their GUI editor for all the menuing.
+Its not the most performant display but it does allow for easy integration of a reasonably high res, full color screen.

+In the future, Im planning to upgrade to a faster STM32 MCU, something like an F7, H5, or H7.
+Taking advantage of the TouchGFX GUI design software and integrate the screen control into the main MCU.
+Even with the faster MCU, it will be cheaper and increase screen performance, due to the removal of the Nextion display.

 ---